 pinch of black pepper

-2. Combine all ingredients for the Golden Milk except coconut oil and honey in a sauce pan.
+Combine all ingredients for the Golden Milk except honey in a sauce pan.
 Carefully heat while stirring.
-Remember the measurement for ground cardamom depends on how fresh it is (ground cardamom quickly looses flavor).
-Add just a little to start with, and then more as you go along and taste.
-When the Golden Milk is steamy (but not boiling), pour into a cup and stir in a tsp of coconut oil and half a tsp of honey (or more if you like it sweeter).
+When the Golden Milk is steamy (but not boiling), pour into a cup and stir in the honey.
 Drink immediately, but careful not to burn the tongue :)

 All photographs, recipes and content are Cashew Kitchen originals unless otherwise indicated.
 Please link back to me when sharing or credit Agnes Gällhagen, Cashew Kitchen.
-Thanks!1
+Thanks!8